jaunerc/battleships/docs/_posts/2025-02-04-Introduction.md

 However, I fear that I will miss some conveniences.
 At the very least, the app's logic should be fairly simple.
 I hope this means I won't have to build too much functionality that a framework would normally provide out of the box.

+## Outlook
+I have already implemented a first prototype.
+The source code is available as a monorepo on [GitHub](https://github.com/jaunerc/battleships).
+In the next articles, I would like to provide insights into interesting implementation details.